Biotin

 • Blood biochemical monitoring

-• Adjustment or cessation of medication
+• Adjusting dosage or discontinuing medication

 • If neurological symptoms such as numbness or tingling occur, seek emergency care immediately